ECC RAM: when you need it

 What to buy, install, or enable

-- Gaming rig: non-ECC DDR5 with XMP/EXPO — spend budget on GPU and capacity first.
+Workstation, NAS, or database host: ECC UDIMM or RDIMM per board manual plus CPU support.
+Gaming rig: non-ECC DDR5 with XMP/EXPO — spend budget on GPU and capacity first.

-ECC vs non-ECC — cost and compatibility
+ECC vs non-ECC for builders

-ECC vs non-ECC: ECC carries 10–30% premium for UDIMMs; RDIMMs need server boards.
+ECC carries 10–30% premium for UDIMMs; RDIMMs need server boards.
 Non-ECC offers wider XMP bins and gaming-oriented kits — ECC parts rarely chase peak MT/s for RGB builds.

 Going deeper: the core idea

 ECC DIMMs add extra bits per word so the controller can correct single-bit errors and flag multi-bit events.
-Ryzen Pro / Threadripper Pro / EPYC / Xeon lines support registered or unbuffered ECC where the platform allows.
-Standard Ryzen may accept ECC modules but not expose correction — verify CPU ARK / AMD spec, not forums alone.
+Ryzen Pro, Threadripper Pro, EPYC, and Xeon lines support registered or unbuffered ECC where the platform allows.

 Technical details